Understanding Gene Inheritance: When a Gene Has Two Alleles

 The Role of Epigenetics

 Epigenetics adds another layer of complexity to understanding gene expression.
-Epigenetic modifications are alterations in gene expression that do not involve changes in the DNA sequence itself.
+Now, epigenetic modifications are alterations in gene expression that do not involve changes in the DNA sequence itself.
 These modifications can be influenced by environmental factors and can be heritable, affecting gene expression in subsequent generations.
 This demonstrates that environmental factors can have long-lasting consequences, extending beyond the individual's lifetime.

 Genetic Disorders and Two-Allele Genes